 - There are over 65,000 fee-free ATMs at Citibank branches and participating Target, CVS Pharmacy, Walgreens, RiteAid and Duane Reade locations.
 Additionally, all ATMs bearing Allpoint and MoneyPass logos are free.

-This content is not provided by Citibank.
+Editorial Note: This content is not provided by Citibank.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Citibank.